 Since at least 200 BC, the application and effects of acupuncture and herbs have been documented.
-It is only recently, however, that Oriental medicine has been systematically explored using the scientific method.
+It is only recently, however, that systematic exploration of Chinese Medicine using the scientific method has become more recognized and accepted in the West.

 Chinese and Western scientists have proven that acupuncture does indeed increase levels of endogenous morphine-like substances.
 Clinical studies of acupuncture in the treatment of a wide range of illnesses have led to acupuncture's acceptance beyond pain control.